 This trip will end in Pula, so please plan to depart from Pula’s International airport (PUY).

 Pick-up & Drop-off Information

-We provide complimentary airport pick-ups and drop-offs at the specified airports and times on the first and last day of the trip.
-We will be waiting for you with a sign saying ‘Access Trips’ as you exit customs at Dubrovnik’s airport.
+We provide complimentary group airport pick-ups and drop-offs at the specified airports and times on the first and last day of the trip.
+We will be waiting for you with a sign saying ‘Access Culinary Trips’ as you exit customs at Dubrovnik’s airport.
+We will not know the group transfer time until we have received the final flight information from all guests.
+We will notify you in advance should there be a wait time longer than two hours from your flight’s scheduled departure time.
+In this case, you may choose to wait for the included group transfer or we can arrange in advance of your trip a private car and driver for an additional cost.
 If you would like to be picked up or dropped off on a different day, or brought somewhere other than the airport, please contact us.

 Note: We are not responsible for last minute adjustments due to changes or delays with arrival and departure flights.